Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-hv9v539zaa8.md

 ### Transcript

-> uh are there any plants at farming food to the game that's something that we've talked about a bunch before and like the idea of so you know it might be a thing in the in in the future we'll see
+> are there any plants at farming food to the game that's something that we've talked about a bunch before and like the idea of so you know it might be a thing in the in in the future we'll see